Myu-Unix/habitude/README.md

 	  "Updated": "As of 19 Nov 2020"
 	}

+By modifiying the value of DaysCounter, habitude will react and show different icons and fill the progress bar.

+The max value for DaysCounter is 60.

 #### Background image

-Put a file named background.png in the folder where you run habitude, it needs to be 800x450
+Put a file named background.png in the folder where you run habitude, ideally 800x450

 #### Sidenote : Compile for Windows